France

 Regarding CIT, VAT, registration duties, and business tax:

-Moreover, a penalty of 40% applies in case of bad faith and is increased to 80% in case of fraud.
+Moreover, a penalty of 40% applies in case of bad faith increased to 80% in case of fraud.

 Tax audit process

-The French tax authorities are responsible for verifying that taxpayers’ obligations are correctly complied with and, if necessary, for making adjustments by issuing tax assessments.
+The French tax authorities are responsible for auditing that taxpayers’ obligations are correctly complied with and, if necessary, for making tax adjustments by issuing tax assessments.

-In cases where the disagreement between the French tax authorities and the taxpayer still remains, the taxpayer can file a claim with the French civil courts or with the French administrative courts, depending on the type of tax that has been subject to assessment by the tax inspector.
+In cases where the disagreement between the French tax authorities and the taxpayer still remains, the taxpayer can file a claim the French administrative courts, or the French judicial courts, depending on the type of tax that has been subject to assessment.

-France has reinforced its criminal rules applicable to tax matters.
+Over the last years France has reinforced its criminal arsenal applicable to tax matters.
 The French tax authorities are now required to transfer to the prosecutor any tax reassessment exceeding the amount of EUR 100,000, provided that said reassessment notably gives rise to the application of a 100% tax penalty, 80% tax penalty, or 40% bad faith penalty in cases where a 40% or 80% tax penalty or a tax fraud proceeding already occurred in the past six years.

-Subject to some conditions, there is the possibility for companies to enter into enhanced relationships with the French Tax Administration in order to facilitate communication and ruling requests.
+Subject to some conditions, there is the possibility for companies to enter into enhanced relationships with the French Tax Administration in order to facilitate communication and ruling requests (so called ‘Relation de confiance’).

 General anti-abuse rule (GAAR)